bailey27/cppcryptfs/README.md

 **Defaults and Recommended**

-There are also two buttons "Defaults" which changes all settings to the original cppcryptfs defaults, and "Recommended" which sets the currently recommended settings.
+There are also two buttons: "Defaults" which changes all settings to the original cppcryptfs defaults, and "Recommended" which sets the currently recommended settings.

 When "Defaults" is used, then cppcryptfs will behave as it has from the beginning.
 These are the safest settings which have